Blue measuring tape coiled on a digital bathroom scale with white base and black corners

 4. Why Body Fat Is Better Than Weight

 Tracking body fat gives a clearer and more consistent picture of your health compared to weight.
-Your weight can vary for many reasons—water retention, muscle gain, or even the time of day you weigh yourself.
+Your weight can vary for many reasons, water retention, muscle gain, or even the time of day you weigh yourself.
 Body fat, however, shifts gradually, making it easier to track real progress.

 4.1 The History of BMI and Its Flaws

 In the 1830s, a Belgian mathematician named Lambert Adolphe Jacques Quetelet created what we now call the Body Mass Index (BMI).
-Quetelet wasn’t a doctor—he was a statistician who wanted to study trends in large groups of people.
-His formula for comparing weight and height wasn’t meant to measure individual health.
+Quetelet wasn't a doctor, he was a statistician who wanted to study trends in large groups of people.
+His formula for comparing weight and height wasn't meant to measure individual health.

 BMI gained popularity in the 1970s when American physiologist Ancel Keys promoted it as a quick way to classify obesity.
 But BMI has some big flaws.
-It doesn’t account for differences in muscle mass, bone density, or where fat is stored.
-For example, someone with a lot of muscle might be labeled “overweight” or “obese” by BMI, even though they’re healthy.
-BMI also doesn’t work as well for women or people of different ethnic backgrounds, since it was based on data from European men.
+It doesn't account for differences in muscle mass, bone density, or where fat is stored.
+For example, someone with a lot of muscle might be labeled "overweight" or "obese" by BMI, even though they're healthy.
+BMI also doesn't work as well for women or people of different ethnic backgrounds, since it was based on data from European men.
+While BMI is still widely used because it's simple, it's not very accurate for individuals.
+Body fat percentage is a much better choice for assessing health.

 5. Healthy Changes Over Time